 Juliet Patterson teaches various courses in creative writing and literature.
-Her scholarly and creative interests include environmental studies, queer theory and literature, ecopoetics, auto theory and human geography.
+She is also teaches courses in Enviromental Conversation and Gender and Sexuality Studies.
+Her scholarly and creative interests include environmental studies, queer theory and literature, gender studies, ecopoetics, auto theory, and human geography.

 She is the author of the forthcoming memoir, Sinkhole: A Natural History of a Suicide (Milkweed Editions, September 2022) and two full-length poetry collections, Threnody, (Nightboat Books 2016), a finalist for the 2017 Audre Lorde Poetry Award, and The Truant Lover, (Nightboat Books, 2006), winner of the Nightboat Poetry Prize and a finalist for the 2006 Lambda Literary Award.
 A recipient of a 2011 Arts & Letters Susan Atefat Prize in non-fiction, and a 2010 Lynda Hull Memorial Poetry Prize, she has also been awarded fellowships from the Jerome Foundation, the Minnesota State Arts Board, and the Minneapolis-based Creative Community Leadership Institute (formerly the Institute for Community and Creative Development).
 She lives in Minneapolis near the west bank of the Mississippi.
 For more information, visit: www.julietpatterson.com